svetkomir/EnhancedIssues/README.md

 Add issues for missing features, broken things, crashes etc. Attach screenshots, save game files, logs and provide as complete description and steps to reproduce as possible.
 Thank you!

+## Logs
+Location of logs: <app root>\Enhanced\Saved\Logs

+## Save game files
+Location of saved games: <app root>\Enhanced\Saved\SaveGames

+`SaveGameMetadata.json` contains information about which slot corresponds to which save game name in-game.
+The SlotX.sav is the actual file that you need to attach.

+Alternatively just zip all the files in that folder and attach them and specify the save name in the issue - I'll sort them out.

 Svet

 [Wishlist, please!](https://store.steampowered.com/app/3288420/Enhanced_Vengeance/)